 Sorry, I got a bit angry there.
 It's been a difficult day.

 If you want to improve your photography and add a bit of structure to your sightseeing then you might like an Isle of Wight photography tour.
 One that I know of is Wild Wight Photography Tours.
-At the time of writing, it costs £120 for a full day for a group of four people.
+At the time of writing, it costs £60-£140 for a tour for a group of four people.

 Sorry, I got a bit angry there.
 It's been a difficult day.

 If you want to improve your photography and add a bit of structure to your sightseeing then you might like an Isle of Wight photography tour.
 One that I know of is Wild Wight Photography Tours.
-At the time of writing, it costs £120 for a full day for a group of four people.
+At the time of writing, it costs £60-£140 for a tour for a group of four people.

 Some parts of the Isle of Wight are good for stargazing, thanks to the lack of houses and people.
-I would head for the Military Road which connects the South Wight to the West Wight.
-There are very few houses around, so your stargazing will only be ruined by the occasional car which whooshes along at great speed.
+I would head for the Military Road that connects the South Wight to the West Wight.
+There are very few houses around, so your stargazing will only be ruined by the occasional car whooshing along at great speed.

-Visit Isle of Wight has a simple guide which tells you what you should see, depending on the time of year.
+Visit Isle of Wight has a simple guide that tells you what you should see, depending on the time of year.

 You might need your long johns and a thermos flask for this one.